Virgula0/nmap-harvester/README.md

 ## Why the prediction speed is so important?

-The prediction speed played a significant role in choosing this model, as it allows efficient analysis of large volumes of network traffic in real-time.
-The `RandomForestClassifier` is pretty similar in accuracy (maybe even better sometimes), but it has a slower prediction time in average of `~23ms` compared to `~4ms` of `XGBClassifier`.
+The prediction time played a significant role in choosing this model, as it allows efficient analysis of large volumes of network traffic in real-time at reasonable times.
+The `RandomForestClassifier` is pretty similar in accuracy (maybe even better sometimes for some millis), but it has a slower prediction time in average of `~23ms` compared to `~4ms` of `XGBClassifier`.
 Of course it's useless to underline that even if `DeepSVDD` predicts in `1ms`, given it's low accuracy rate it cannot be even considered.
+The `XGBClassifier` uses an internally `gradient-boosted` (boosting) metalearner which in turn uses decision trees.
+The great optimization given by the meta-learner layer allows us to obtain a significant improvement in performances in the training and prediction phases maintaining the high accuracy score provided by the decision tree classifier.

 ## Model Performance

 ```
 Dataset loaded with 24511 records.
-Dataset preprocessed successfully.

 +------------+-----+-----+-----+-----+-----+-----+--------+
 | Duration   | SYN | ACK | FIN | RST | URG | PSH | Label |
 |------------|-----|-----|-----|-----|-----|-----|-------|